 What if I don’t have a separate budget for setting up and running an experiment?

 You don’t need a separate budget.
 You can simply reallocate part of your media spend for an experiment.
 Large companies often throw significant pots of money towards outdoor media campaigns or sponsorship packages that don’t provide any measurable data to verify value.
 By simply cutting a newspaper ad, or reducing your radio ad budget, you can easily free up some budget to invest into an experiment.
 This will give you raw metrics and marketing insights you can use to optimise your campaigns going forward.

 There are so many experiments to choose from, how do I know which one to run?

 It all depends on your objective.
 Do you want to increase the number of conversions from your website?
 Run some split test experiments on differing landing page lengths, differing form designs or changing the call to action buttons to test different wording.
 Are you wanting to increase traffic to your website?
 Introduce a series of ad designs across several platforms to find which ones convert the most, which audience demographics are the most engaged and what prompts work best in generating click-throughs.

 I’ve got so many questions in my head but how do I formulate them into an experiment?

-Start with a hypothesis you may have around a segment of your marketing activity.
+Start with a hypothesis you may have around a segment of your digital marketing activity.
 Work your way backwards to think about how you can find the data to prove or disprove your theory.
 This is the basis to any experiment and can be a great first step.
 What is that burning question you’ve had in your mind for months?
 Aside from sales data, which metrics determine if you’ve had a great month or just an ‘ok’ month of revenue?
-If you were able to strip back your marketing machine to the essentials, which parts of the machine aren’t running as efficiently as they could be?
+If you were able to strip back your digital marketing machine to the essentials, which parts of the machine aren’t running as efficiently as they could be?
 All great questions which have answers if you dare to dig beneath the surface.

 Ok so I’ve run an experiment, I’ve got some good data but now what?